capnproto/capnproto/doc/encoding.md

 In the future, we could consider implementing matrixes using the "composite" element type, with the elements being fixed-size lists rather than structs.
 In this case, the tag would look like a list pointer rather than a struct pointer.
 As of this writing, no such feature has been implemented.

+Notice that because a small struct is encoded as if it were a primitive value, this means that if you have a field of type `List(T)` where `T` is a primitive or blob type (other than `Bool`), it is possible to change that field to `List(U)` where `U` is a struct whose `@0` field has type `T`, without breaking backwards-compatibility.
+This comes in handy when you discover too late that you need to associate some extra data with each value in a primitive list -- instead of using parallel lists (eww), you can just replace it with a struct list.

 ### Structs